-Under the terms of the Aireon Agreements, the Company's investment was made in five stages, each subject to the satisfaction or waiver of various operational, technical, commercial, regulatory and financial conditions.
-The Company has completed its investment of US\$150 million (CDN\$196 million) in Aireon.
-In accordance with the terms of the Aireon Agreements, a portion of Iridium's existing common equity interest in Aireon will be redeemed for a payment from Aireon of US\$120 million to finalize the ownership interests of all of Aireon's investors.
-Upon this redemption and the related conversion of all preferred interests into common equity interests, NAV CANADA will hold 45.3% of the fully diluted common equity interests of Aireon, ENAV and NATS will each hold 11.1% and each of the IAA and Naviair will hold 5.3%, with the remaining 21.8% being retained by Iridium.
+In accordance with the terms of the LLC Agreement, a portion of Iridium's existing common equity interest in Aireon Holdings will be redeemed for a payment from Aireon Holdings of US\$120 million to finalize the ownership interests of all of Aireon Holdings' investors.
+Upon this redemption and the related conversion of all preferred interests into common equity interests, NAV CANADA will hold 45.3% of the fully diluted common equity interests of Aireon Holdings, ENAV and NATS will each hold 11.1% and each of the IAA and Naviair will hold 5.3%, with the remaining 21.8% being retained by Iridium.

-As of the date of this AIF, the Company's fully diluted common equity interest on a post conversion basis and prior to the redemption of Iridium is 37.2%.
+As of the date of this AIF, the Company's fully diluted common equity interest in Aireon Holdings on a post conversion basis and prior to the redemption of Iridium is 37.2%.

-On February 28, 2018, the Company entered into an agreement with Aireon to provide bridge financing, up to a total of US\$29 million (CDN\$38 million), with an annual interest rate of 11%.
-In May 2018, the bridge loan agreement was amended to extend the maturity date to the earlier of September 30, 2019 and the date on which the initial funding under a senior credit facility is made.
-As at the date of this AIF, Aireon has drawn US\$7 million (CDN\$10 million) under this agreement.
+On February 28, 2018, the Company entered into an agreement with Aireon to provide bridge financing, up to a total of US\$29 million (CDN\$39 million), with an annual interest rate of 11%.
+Aireon repaid US\$8 million (CDN\$11 million), representing the total drawn under the bridge financing agreement along with accrued interest, to the Company in December 2018, after it entered into the Aireon Debt Facility.

-If our investment in space-based aircraft surveillance through Aireon is not successful, we could sustain a negative impact to our reputation and an economic loss of our entire investment in, and loan to, Aireon.
+If our investment in space-based aircraft surveillance through Aireon is not successful, the extended benefits of ADS-B coverage over oceanic and remote areas will not be realized by the Company's customers, we could sustain a negative impact to our reputation and an economic loss of our entire investment in Aireon Holdings.